 Place your money tree plant in a bright, indirect light source in a typical indoor setting.
 That means near a sunny window with plenty of natural light for your plant.

 Too much sunlight can cause leaf burn, resulting in brown patches.
 When there isn’t enough light, the leaves turn yellow.
 Remember to rotate your plant a little every time you water it to keep growth even and away from the light.

 If you have a habit of overwatering houseplants, a money tree plant is a good choice because it prefers moist soil.
 Pachira aquatica is the botanical name.

 The species name “aquatica” suggests the type of moisture that this plant prefers.
 When growing it indoors, however, you must avoid overwatering, which can kill the plant.
 Don’t leave it in water for too long, especially overnight.
 Allowing the soil to dry before watering again is the best way to water a money tree plant indoors.

-High humidity is beneficial to money tree plants.
+High humidity is beneficial to money tree plants according to the local tree expert.
 To help raise the humidity around your plant indoors, use a humidifier, a pebble tray filled with water, or misting.